kunalrye/financialsummary/README.md

 A Rice University D2K Lab Project

 # Running Our Project
+Ensure that python 3.2 or newer is installed
+Run `pip install -r requirements.txt` from the project root.
+Ensure that `pip` is tied to the desired python 3 installation (NOT to the python 2 installation).
-If running code from an IDE, ensure that the run configuration has set the working directory to be the root of the project.
+If running code from an IDE, ensure that the IDE appends the project root to the system path.
+(Most IDEs already do this)
-All paths in the code are specified from the project root.

 The .py files contain many helper functions called by other py files.
 However, many of the .py files contain small-use case examples under an `if __name__ == "__main__"` block.